uday010503/Upbot_backend/README.md

 ## Support

-For support, email support@upbot.com or create an issue in the GitHub repository.
+For support, email udayboranche@gmail.com or create an issue in the GitHub repository.

 ## Acknowledgments

-- Material-UI for the component library
 - MongoDB for the database
 - Nodemailer for email notifications